New Netherlander: Demographics

 Among the many settlers who sailed from the United Provinces of the Netherlands were Dutch, Flemish, Walloon, Huguenot, German, and Scandinavian people, who are sometimes called "New Netherland Dutch".

 The first non-Native American to settle in Manhattan was Juan Rodriguez (Jan Rodrigues in Dutch), a Dominican man of African and Portuguese descent born in Santo Domingo.

 Early ships to the new colony carried mostly Walloon passengers and Africans brought as slaves, many of whom later became free.
 The black population is dated to the importation of eleven black slaves in 1625.
 African slaves belonging the Dutch West India Company may have been brought directly, or via the Caribbean or other European colonies.
 When the colony fell, the company freed all its slaves, establishing early on a nucleus of free negros.

 Sephardi Jews arrived after the loss of Dutch Brazil.
 King Manuel I of Portugal populated the São Tomé and Príncipe islands, in the slave trade route, with about 2,000 entrepreneur Sephardic Jews refugees after their expulsion from Spain.
 The first group of Spanish and Portuguese Jews arrived in New York (New Amsterdam) in September 1654.

 Sarah Rapelje was the first female child of European parentage born in the colony of New Netherland.

 An early settler from Africa was a wealthy Muslim, and land owner, Anthony Janszoon van Salee a religious refugee from Spain.
 From 1340 Portugal colonized islands in the Atlantic.
 Colonization was a success and provided a growing population for other Atlantic colonies.
 The route from Europe passed through the Azores islands.
 By 1490 were 2,000 Flemings living in the islands of Terceira, Pico, Faial, São Jorge and Flores.
 Because there was such a large Flemish settlement, the Azores became known as the Flemish Islands or the Isles of Flanders.
 Prince Henry the Navigator was responsible for this settlement.
 His sister, Isabel, was married to Duke Philip of Burgundy who ruled Flanders.
 There were also Portuguese and Basque fishermen and sailors.

 Pietro Cesare Alberti, from Venice, is regarded as the first Italian settler in what is now New York State, having arrived in New Amsterdam in 1635.

+Swedish immigrant Jonas Bronck is believed to be the origin behind the name of the Bronx River, which gave the name of the Bronx borough.